 Public facilities compatible with a residential environment, and accessory buildings.

-Public accessory buildings shall meet A.1.a.
+Public accessory buildings shall meet 17.20.10A.1.a, above.

-Cul-de-sacs shall be no longer than five hundred feet from the center of the turnaround to the centerline of the last intersecting street which is not a cul-de-sac.
-All cul-de-sacs shall have a minimum curb radius of fifty feet, a minimum right-of-way radius of sixty feet, and be connected to the street right-of-way by a reverse curve of a seventy-five-foot radius.
+Cul-de-sacs shall be no longer than five hundred feet (500’) from the center of the turnaround to the centerline of the last intersecting street which is not a cul-de-sac.
+All cul-de-sacs shall have a minimum curb radius of fifty feet (50’), a minimum right-of-way radius of sixty feet (60’), and be connected to the street right-of-way by a reverse curve of a seventy-five-foot (70’) radius.